2. Progestin-only birth control pills (“mini-pills”)

 2. 2.
 Non-combined (mini-pills).

-Combination drugs (COCs) are effective means to prevent pregnancy.
+Combination drugs (COCs) are effective means for preventing pregnancy.
 They contain 2 main components: estrogen and gestagen.
-Ethinylestradiol acts as an estrogen, and levonorgestrel, norgestrel, and other synthetic hormones act as a progestogen.
+Ethinyl estradiol acts as estrogen, and levonorgestrel, norgestrel, and other synthetic hormones act as progestogen.
 The concentration of hormones is minimal, which ensures their safety.
-When used, adverse reactions rarely occur: overweight, breast tenderness, anorexia.
+Undesirable reactions rarely occur when consumed: excess weight, breast tenderness, anorexia.

 Monophasic medications include a constant concentration of hormones in all tablets.
-Despite the cyclical hormonal changes in the body, monophasic drugs are a strict dose of the hormone that is taken daily.
-Doctors believe that these drugs are the best choice for active women under 35 years old.
+Despite the cyclical hormonal changes in the body, monophasic drugs are a strict dose of the hormone that is delivered daily.
+Doctors believe that these drugs are the best choice for active women under 35 years of age.
 Logest is the name of an effective drug in this group.

-Logest is a German-made hormonal drug.
-Contains 20 micrograms of ethinylestradiol and 75 micrograms of gestodene.
+Logest is a hormonal drug produced in Germany.
+Contains 20 mcg ethinyl estradiol and 75 mcg gestodene.
 Ideal for young women as it is easy to use and transport.

 Lindinet is a complete analogue of Logest.
-It differs in its dosage (it contains 30 micrograms of estrogen).
-It is a Hungarian drug with excellent tolerance.
-Jeanine is a hormonal drug consisting of ethinyl estradiol and a progestogen.
-Pearl index when using the drug - 1%.
-It has some difference from other drugs: it has active androgenic activity (due to dienogest).
-Therefore, the drug is primarily prescribed for an increased content of male sex hormones.
-New studies have shown that the drug has a strong hypocholesterolemic effect.
+It differs in its dosage (it contains 30 mcg of estrogen).
+This is a Hungarian drug with excellent tolerability.
+Janine is a hormonal drug consisting of ethinyl estradiol and gestagen.
+The Pearl index when using the medication is 1%.
+It has some differences from other drugs: it has active androgenic activity (thanks to dienogest).
+Therefore, the medication is primarily prescribed for elevated levels of male sex hormones.
+New studies have proven that the drug has a strong hypocholesterolemic effect.

 Effective drugs

 Yarina is considered the most popular contraceptive pill.
-This German preparation contains ethinylestradiol (30mcg) and drospirenone (3mg).
-The agent reduces the concentration of cholesterol, has an anti-adrogenic effect.
-Yarina is an excellent remedy for teenage acne, it is often prescribed for acne due to its ability to slow down the production of sebum and reduce signs of the disease.
+This German drug contains ethinyl estradiol (30 mcg) and drospirenone (3 mg).
+The product reduces cholesterol concentrations and has an antiadrogenic effect.
+Yarina is an excellent remedy for teenage acne; it is often prescribed for acne due to its ability to slow down the production of sebum and reduce the signs of the disease.

-Diane-35 has a pronounced antiandrogenic effect, therefore it is widely used to combat acne, seborrhea.
+Diane-35 has a pronounced antiandrogenic effect, therefore it is widely used to combat acne and seborrhea.
 In addition, the drug is recommended for contraception in women with signs of hirsutism (excessive hair growth).

 Jess is an effective remedy with antiandrogenic activity.
-Due to gestagens, all side effects of the drug are leveled.
+Due to gestagens, all side effects of the drug are neutralized.
 Therefore, the drug is well tolerated.
-Jess softens the signs of premenstrual syndrome, favorably affecting cholesterol levels.
+Jess alleviates the symptoms of premenstrual syndrome, having a beneficial effect on cholesterol levels.
 Low-dose COCs include Rigeviron, Femoden, Novinet, Miniziston, Regulon.

-Biphasic drugs are complex hormonal tablets, the main difference of which is a higher concentration of progestogen.
-By this they support the physiological cycle in the female body.
+Biphasic drugs are complex hormonal tablets, the main difference of which is a higher concentration of gestagen.
+In this way they support the physiological cycle in the female body.

-Three-phase COCs are presented as groups of tablets.
-The concentration of estrogen is maximum, and the content of progestogen increases from phase 1 to phase 3.
+Three-phase COCs are presented in the form of groups of tablets.
+The concentration of estrogen is maximum, and the content of gestagen increases from phase 1 to phase 3.
 These drugs are more modern and act physiologically.
 Experts advise buying monophasic contraceptives.
 When the concentration of hormones changes, the dose of active substances increases.
-This most often provokes the appearance of side effects (especially in biphasic).
-Representatives of two-phase preparations: Anteovin, Bi-Novum.
-Three-phase preparations are represented by such medicines as Triziston, Tri-regol, Trister.
+This most often provokes the appearance of side effects (especially in biphasic ones).
+Representatives of two-phase drugs: Anteovin, Bi-Novum.
+Three-phase drugs are represented by such medications as Triziston, Tri-regol, Trister.

-The main action is to prevent the onset of an unwanted pregnancy.
-This action, regardless of the composition and dosage of the drug, is based on blocking the sex hormones responsible for ovulatory functions.
-The ovaries go into "sleep mode", decrease in size.
-In a similar way, ovulation is suppressed, the properties of cervical mucus change.
+The main action is to prevent the onset of unwanted pregnancy.
+This action, regardless of the composition and dosage of the medication, is based on blocking sex hormones responsible for ovulatory functions.
+The ovaries go into “sleep mode” and decrease in size.
+In a similar way, ovulation is suppressed and the properties of cervical mucus change.

-For maximum effect and protection against pregnancy, it is important to use drugs regularly throughout the course of therapy (21 or 28 days).
+For maximum effect and protection against pregnancy, it is important to use the drugs regularly throughout the entire course of therapy (21 or 28 days).
 They are taken once a day.
-What to do when you miss another pill?
-It must be drunk immediately, as they remembered it.
-Further, the drug is taken according to the old scheme, even if you have to take 2 tablets.
+What to do when you miss your next pill?
+It must be drunk as soon as you remember it.
+Then the drug is taken according to the old regimen, even if you have to take 2 tablets.

-For effective and reliable protection, it is important to assess the length of the period during which drugs were not used.
-Being late up to 12 hours does not require any additional action - protection against pregnancy remains close to 100%.
+For effective and reliable protection, it is important to estimate the duration of the period during which the drugs were not used.
+Being up to 12 hours late does not require any additional action - protection against pregnancy remains close to 100%.
 A longer absence of contraception requires the use of additional protection (barrier, spermicidal contraception).

 Pros and cons of using COCs

-• fight against menstrual disorders, PMS (normalize the cycle, reduce blood loss, minimize the signs of PMS);
+• fight against menstrual disorders, PMS (normalize the cycle, reduce blood loss, minimize signs of PMS);

 • treatment of acne, seborrhea, acne pathology (for this, COCs with antiandrogenic effects are used);

-• prevention of the development of ovarian cancer, endometrial carcinoma (protection against pathologies lasts up to 15 years after the abolition of COCs).
+• prevention of the development of ovarian cancer, endometrial carcinoma (protection from pathologies lasts up to 15 years after discontinuation of COCs).

 Negative effects from taking combined hormonal drugs: